Find out about the VAT liability of insurance transactions and insurance related services.

 Managers predominantly supplying the general management services in the fourth bullet point will be liable to charge VAT at the standard rate.

 A P&I Club agent acts for a P&I Club manager when the manager has no presence in the UK.

 If an agent supplies the services listed in paragraph 10.2.1 the VAT treatment of the agent’s supply will follow that outlined for P&I Club managers.

-This means that if an agent supplies services to a P&I Club manager belonging in the EU that would be exempt if supplied in the UK the agent’s supply will be outside the scope of VAT with no input tax recovery.
-If an agent supplies services to a P&I Club manager belonging in the EU that would be taxable in the UK or to a manager based outside the EU, the agent’s supply will be outside the scope of VAT with input tax recovery.
+This means that if an agent supplies services to a P&I Club manager belonging outside the UK that would be exempt, or taxable if supplied in the UK, the agent’s supply will be outside the scope of VAT with the right of input tax recovery.

 10.3 Pension review services